 The steam engine captured Ford’s attention when he was indulging in engineering activities and staying away from farming.
 His interests resulted in his building a gasoline engine at home mounted on the kitchen sink.
 On the 158th birth anniversary of the founder of Ford Motor Company, we revisit some interesting facts about the man.

-“Nothing is particularly hard if you divide it into small jobs” these words of Henry Ford aptly showcase his life, research, and his love for invention.
-He breathed technicality throughout the life and explored a new path to lead a proficient life.
+Henry Ford’s life epitomized the mantra “Nothing is particularly hard if you divide it into small jobs.”
+His love for invention and technical prowess reshaped the automotive industry, making cars accessible to the masses.
+He breathed technicality throughout life and explored a new path to lead a proficient life.
 On this day, we salute this amazing mind who presented a new version of the automobile industry.

 To make it more exciting, we suggest you take advantage of the comment section if you are among the ones celebrating their birthday with today’s featured personality.